 Launching an ecommerce store is really easy these days, thanks to many content management systems (CMSes) out there.
 There is the ever-popular Magento that is undoubtedly the best app for creating web stores.
 However, it is not easy to develop.
 This is why in 2014 we have seen the rise of simpler shopping platforms, like PrestaShop and WooCommerce.
 These apps have made it easy for novice web store owners to host ecommerce websites containing hundreds of products.

 According to a 2012 study titled Interconnected World: Shopping and Personal Finance, 44% of online shoppers begin by using a search engine.
 This means almost half of your web traffic comes from search.
 So, how will you do good on a search engine?
-By having a speedy website which is optimized for good performance.
+By having a speedy website that is optimized for good performance.
 Speed matters when it comes to online commerce ventures.
 It is one of the biggest factors in user experience.
 Amazon calculated that it lost $1.6 billion if page load time increased by a second.
 That’s not chump change.

-Apart from this, WooCommerce themes and setups are generally complex with dynamic and static elements all jumbled up on a single page, making the advanced caching systems tough to setup.
+Apart from this, WooCommerce themes and setups are generally complex with dynamic and static elements all jumbled up on a single page, making the advanced caching systems tough to set up.
 This is why having a caching mechanism, like Varnish, is vital for speedy performance.